Roy Face: Minor leagues

-Face played semipro baseball in 1948 and 1949.
-He was originally signed to play professional baseball by the Philadelphia Phillies as an amateur free agent in 1949.
-Face was assigned to the Class D Bradford Blue Wings in the Pennsylvania-Ontario-New York (PONY) League, where he was 14–2 his first year, and was 18–5 with a 2.58 earned run average (ERA) in his second year.
-The Phillies left Face open in the winter draft, and Branch Rickey and the Brooklyn Dodgers drafted him in December 1950.
+In 1948 and 1949, Face played semipro baseball.
+Originally signed to play professional baseball by the Philadelphia Phillies as an amateur free agent in 1949, the 21-year-old was assigned to the Class D Bradford Blue Wings in the Pennsylvania-Ontario-New York (PONY) League.
+He posted a 14–2 record in his debut and was 18–5 with a 2.58 earned run average (ERA) in the next season.
+The Phillies left Face unprotected in the winter draft, however, and Branch Rickey and the Brooklyn Dodgers was quick to draft him in December.

-In 1951, Face was successful in the Class A Western League with the Pueblo Dodgers (23–9 with a 2.78 ERA).
-He led the league in wins, and was in the top-10 in ERA and bases on balls per nine innings pitched.
-In 1952 with Fort Worth in the Double-A Texas League, he had a 14–11 record with a 2.83 ERA.
+In 1951, Face continued his upward trajectory in the Class A Western League with the Pueblo Dodgers (23–9 with a 2.78 ERA).
+He led the league in wins and was in the top-10 in ERA as well as bases on balls per nine innings pitched.

+In 1952 with Fort Worth in the Double-A Texas League, Face had a 14–11 record with a 2.83 ERA.
 He averaged 3.1 bases on balls per nine innings and 5.8 strikeouts per nine innings pitched for Pueblo; and only 2.3 bases on balls per nine innings at Fort Worth (6th best in the Texas League among pitchers with at least 10 wins).

-Face, a sidearm pitcher, was only 5 ft 7½ in (1.71 m) and 150 pounds (68 kg) during this time.
-He relied upon his control to excel as a pitcher, which he said came naturally but his teammates attributed to Face's hard work.
 In his first four minor league seasons he had a 69–27 record.
-In 1952 Rickey, now with the Pittsburgh Pirates, drafted Face again at the 1952 Winter Meetings.
+Rickey saw similarities between Face and Dodgers mainstay Carl Erskine, who at 5-foot-10, 165 pounds also was sleight of build.
+Now with the Pirates, Rickey drafted Face for a second time, this one at the 1952 Winter Meetings.